KenKundert/quantiphy/doc/user.rst

     >>> print(gain)
     0.25 dB

-To retrieve a preference, use the :meth:`quantiphy.Quantity.get_pref` class method.
+To retrieve a preference, use the :meth:`Quantity.get_pref` class method.
 This is useful with *known_units*.
 Normally setting *known_units* overrides the existing units.
 You can simply add more with:

 .. code-block:: python

     >>> Quantity.set_prefs(known_units=Quantity.get_pref('known_units') + ['K'])

-A variation on :meth:`quantiphy.Quantity.set_prefs` is :meth:`quantiphy.Quantity.prefs`.
-It is basically the same, except that it is meant to work with Python's *with* statement to temporarily override
+A variation on :meth:`Quantity.set_prefs` is :meth:`Quantity.prefs`.
+It is basically the same, except that it is meant to work with Python's *with* statement to temporarily override preferences:
-preferences:

 .. code-block:: python